 You can also consider creating Infographics for your blog posts.

 We should all care about our stats, and what they mean for our sites.
 Google is the most important of all the search engines out there, so it’s natural to focus on it.
 We need to be aware of any changes that Google makes to its algorithm.
 Unfortunately for us, Google makes changes on a regular basis.
 For example, the Google Possum update was released recently.
 We need to understand what these updates mean so that we know how they affect our site rankings.

 Don’t Go Crazy with External Links

 Putting too many external links in your posts will not help them to get noticed.
 Many amateur bloggers and writers often fall into the trap of inserting lots of links into their posts.
 But if this is done incorrectly, it can actually have the opposite of the desired effect.
 You don’t want to let that happen to you.
-So, take a measured and controlled approach to linking before you post.
+So, take a controlled approach to linking before you post.
 You should also add some internal links to help your old content get read too.
 This is something that I’ve been getting better about.
 Also, it is very important to remember to abide by Google’s rules for marking sponsored links as nofollow.
 If you don’t, you can get penalized.
 Just a few months ago several bloggers got *pinged* by Google for having too many dofollow links throughout their blogs.
 I was one of them.
 Luckily, I was able to work out the problem and get the ping removed.

 These are just a few of the things that need to be taking into account when bettering your content to bring in more traffic.
 It’s a constant learning process!